 Popham Beach State Park is located at the mouth of the Kennebec River in Maine's Mid-Coast region.
 This 3-mile long sand beach encompasses 529 acres of land.
 At low tides, kids can splash and play in tidal pools or take a walk on the sandbars.
 The grounds have picnic areas with grills.
-Many walking trails make Pophan an ideal location for hiking and wildlife watching.
+Many walking trails make Popham an ideal location for hiking and wildlife watching.
 Popham Beach is truly one of Maine's most beautiful and unspoiled beaches.

 York Beaches offer lots of sun, surf, and family fun on the sand!
 Long Sand Beach is 2 miles of sand located right along scenic Rt.
 1. It offers great views of Cape Neddick "Nubble" Lighthouse, the most photographed lighthouse in the country, on its own island just a few hundred feet off shore.
 For a more lively beach experience, head to nearby Short Sand Beach, with easy access to York shopping, entertainment, restaurants, and its famous saltwater taffy at the Golden Rod.

 Sand Beach is located in Acadia National Park on Mt.
 Desert Island and is by far one of the most scenic beaches in Maine.
 Although it is small in length - only 300 yards long - it's surrounding beauty and ideal southern exposure offer stunning views out to sea.
-The unique sand is made from crushed shells.
+The unique sand is made from crushed shells with pink tints.
 But don't be fooled by the beauty of the ocean, even in prime summer months the water temperature at Sand Beach can be a chilly (but refreshing) 50-55 degrees.